Complaint: un día (1909 & 1960) instead of primer día. Source of complaint: Article by Shane Rice, promoter of the RVG.

 Complaint: ¿podremos acaso ser salvos? instead of y seremos salvos (question instead of statement).
 The allegation is that the 1960 reading puts in doubt the assurance of salvation.
 Source of complaint: Carlos Donate’s book.

 Vindication: The phrase in question is somewhat ambiguous in the Hebrew, and has caused translators some difficulty.
-The 1535 Coverdale Bible translated the phrase as “and there is not one whole,” for example.
+It should be noted that the context involves the unconverted by declaring in verse 7, “And there is none that calleth upon thy name.”
+The reading of this verse in the 1535 Coverdale Bible, “and there is not one whole,” is similar to the RV 1960.
+The Coverdale reading has no question mark, but contains a negation, which brings it closer to the interpretation of the RV1960.
 Barnes Notes on the Old and New Testaments explains the matter quite well and vindicates the 1960 reading:

 But it seems to me that Castellio has given an intelligible and obvious interpretation by regarding it as a question: ‘Jamdiu peccavimus, et serv-abimur?’
 ‘Long time have we sinned, and shall we be saved?’
 That is, we have sinned so long, our offences have been so aggravated, how can we hope to be saved?
 Is salvation possible for such sinners?
 It indicates a deep consciousness of guilt, and is language such as is used by all who feel their deep depravity before God.
 Nothing is more common in conviction for sin, or when suffering under great calamities as a consequence of sin, than to ask the question whether it is possible for such sinners to be saved.
 I have thus given, perhaps at tedious length, my view of this verse, which has so much perplexed commentators.
 And though the view must be submitted with great diffidence after such a man as Lowth has declared it to be without sense as the Hebrew text now stands, and though no important doctrine of religion is involved by the exposition, yet some service is rendered if a plausible and probable interpretation is given to a much disputed passage of the sacred Scriptures, and if we are saved from the necessity of supposing a corruption in the Hebrew text.